Docs

 The following are the variables supported for controlling verification for your payments:

-Please raise a request for them here .
+Please submit a request here.
 We will consider them in our next iteration.

 Limitations